Model-independent ZH production cross section at FCC-ee: Assessment of Model Independence

-However, the requirement that the selection efficiency be independent of the Higgs decay mode alone is not sufficient to guarantee full model independence.
-In particular, \ZH production modes that are not explicitly considered in the analysis (\ZtautauH and \ZnunuH) can enter the selected phase space through visible decay products of the Higgs boson.
+However, the requirement that the selection efficiency be independent of the Higgs decay mode alone is not sufficient to guarantee model independence at the level of the final measurement.
+In particular, \ZH production modes that are not explicitly targeted as reconstructed recoil channels (\ZtautauH and \ZnunuH) can enter the selected phase space through visible decay products of the Higgs boson.
 As a result, the effective selection efficiency for the inclusive \ZH process can differ from that obtained for the targeted final states.
 This effect is illustrated in Fig.~\ref{fig:seleff} (middle), which shows the selection efficiency for the inclusive \ZH process in the muon channel.
-While the average efficiency is approximately $3\%$, consistent with the $\Z \to \mu^+\mu^-$ branching ratio, additional contributions arise from Higgs decay modes such as $\mathrm{H} \to \mu^+\mu^-$, $ZZ^{*}$, and $Z\gamma$, which contain genuine muons in the final state.
+While the average efficiency of $2.93\%$ is dominated by the product of the $Z \to \mu^{+}\mu^{-}$ branching fraction and the $Z(\mu^{+}\mu^{-})H$ selection efficiency, approximately $2.5\%$, matching the lower edge of the observed spread, additional contributions arise from Higgs decay modes such as $H \to \mu^{+}\mu^{-}$, $ZZ^{*}$, and $Z\gamma$, which contain genuine muons in the final state.
 These contributions increase the overall selection efficiency and demonstrate the need for a more comprehensive test of model independence beyond channel-by-channel efficiency comparisons.